Universal two-parameter $\mathcal{W}_{\infty}$-algebra and vertex algebras of type $\mathcal{W}(2,3,\dots, N)$: Vertex algebras

 For $a_1(z),\dots ,a_k(z)\in \text{QO}(V)$, the $k$-fold iterated Wick product is defined inductively by

 We often omit the formal variable $z$ when no confusion can arise.

 A subspace $\cA\subseteq \text{QO}(V)$ containing $1$ which is closed under all the above products will be called a {\it quantum operator algebra} (QOA).
 We say that $a,b\in \text{QO}(V)$ are {\it local} if for some $N\geq 0$.
 Here $[,]$ denotes the super bracket.
 This condition implies that $a_{(n)}b = 0$ for $n\geq N$, so (\ref{opeform}) becomes a finite sum.
 Finally, a {\it vertex algebra} will be a QOA whose elements are pairwise local.
 This notion is well known to be equivalent to the notion of a vertex algebra in the sense of \cite{FLM}.
+In particular, there is always an injective QOA homomorphism